Bhurishravas: Family lineage

-Bhurishrava is a Kuru prince, the grandson of Bahlika.
+Bhurishrava is a Kuru prince, the son of Somadatta and the grandson of Bahlika.
 Bhurishrava takes part in the Kurukshetra War from the Kaurava side.

+Long ago, Sini went to Devaki's Swayamvara and abducted her for the sake of Vasudeva.
+Somadatta challenged Sini to a duel but lost.
+Sini seized Somadatta by the hair and kicked him before all the kings, before sparing him alive.
+Unable to endure the humiliation, Somadatta performed a penance to Lord Shiva and requested that the god give him a mighty son who would avenge his insult.
+Lord Shiva granted the boon to Somadatta, and consequently, Bhurishravas was born.
+Due to Somadatta's boon from Lord Shiva, Bhurishravas became a powerful warrior.
+In battle, he avenged Somadatta's insult by kicking Sini's grandson, Satyaki.

 Role in the war

 By the time of the Battle of Kurukshetra, Sini's grandson Satyaki, by then a king of the Siwa kingdom, is a commander in the Pandava army while Bhurishravas is one of the eleven commanders of the Kaurava army.

 On the 14th day of the battle, Bhurishravas is stationed in Dronacharya's formation, attempting to stop Arjuna from reaching Jayadratha.
 As Satyaki and Bhima come to support Arjuna, Bhurishravas abandons his position and challenges Satyaki.
 Already tired from battling Drona and navigating his formation, Satyaki begins to falter after a long and bloody battle.
 Their weapons destroyed, the fighting turns to hand-to-hand combat.
 Bhurishravas pummels Satyaki and drags him across the battlefield.

 Arjuna is alerted to Satyaki's danger by Krishna.
 Just as Bhurishravas is preparing to kill Satyaki, Arjuna comes to the rescue, shooting an arrow cutting off Bhurishravas's arm.
 Bhurishravas wails that by striking him from behind and without a formal challenge, Arjuna has disgraced the honor between warriors.
-In turn, Arjuna rebukes Bhurishravas for attempting to kill an unarmed, unconscious Satyaki.
-Arjuna also criticizes Bhurishravas for partaking in the killing of Abhimanyu on the 13th day.

-At this point, realizing his folly, Bhurishravas hangs his head in shame.
-Laying down his weapons, he begins to meditate yoga.
+At this point, laying down his weapons, he begins to meditate yoga.
 But Satyaki then emerges from his swoon and swiftly decapitates his enemy.
 Warriors on both sides of the battle condemn Satyaki for this act - one of the incidents in the epic showing the superiority of dharma and honor against the uncontrollable power of hatred.

 Symbolically, as Bhurishravas's attempts to kill the unarmed Satyaki immediately result in his own death in the same manner, Bhurishravas can be seen as representing the binding effects of one's material actions (karma).

 Years later, Bhurishravas's death would be used by Kritavarma to insult Satyaki.
 In the resulting fight, Satyaki (as well as the remaining Yadavas) perishes.

 Descendants

-Bhurishravas's two sons are killed by Abhimanyu.
-His daughter marries Drupada's son Satyajit and has two sons after the war; the first becomes the king of Panchal (possibly marrying a daughter of Draupadi) while the second son marries Pratip's daughter and inherits the Bahlika throne.
+Bhurishravas's two sons Pratipa and Parjanya are killed by Abhimanyu.
+His daughter Kumbhaka marries Drupada's son Satyajit and has two sons after the war; the first becomes a sage and married Pragati,(daughter of Draupadi and Arjun) while the second son marries Pratip's daughter and inherits the Bahlika throne.